-Cable modems are hardware devices that allow your computer to communicate with an Internet Service Provider over a cable connection.
-A cable modem works by connecting a coaxial cable to the back of the cable modem and a Cat5 (Ethernet) cord from the modem to a computer or a network router if you want to share your Internet connection between multiple computers.
-In the picture to the right, is an example of a traditional cable modem from Motorola.
+A cable modem is a hardware device that allows your computer to communicate with an Internet Service Provider over a landline connection.
+It converts an analog signal to a digital signal for the purpose of granting access to broadband Internet.
+A cable modem works by connecting a coaxial cable to a jack in the wall and then a Cat5 (Ethernet) cord from the modem to a computer or a network router.
+Network routers are used to share your Internet connection between multiple computers.

 Cable offers a significant speed increase in Internet performance when compared to a dial-up connection and is one of the fastest broadband solutions.
 Comcast and Time Warner are examples of cable Internet providers in the United States.